arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	}
 	````

-1. Add the following code at the end of the **HomeController** class to retrieve the topics and subscriptions data to the view.
+1. The UI requires a way to retrieve the names of the existent topics, as well as the subscriptions of a given topic.
+Add the following code at the end of the **HomeController** class to retrieve the topics and subscriptions data to the view.

-	(Code Snippet - _Service Bus Topics - Ex02 - GetTopics and Subscriptions_ - CS)
+	(Code Snippet - _Service Bus Topics - Ex02 - Get Topics and Subscriptions_ - CS)
 	<!-- mark:1-13 -->
 	````C#
 	[OutputCache(NoStore = true, Duration = 0, VaryByParam = "*")]